SaintKliment/photoFounder/README.md

-you need to install chrome driver
+you need to install chrome driver and venv